fenriskiba/fenriskiba.github.io/software/linux/distro-hopping/distro-reviews.md

 For the most part, I still believe Mint is a great distribution and unless the application testing I'll be doing comes up with major issues, Mint will still be one of my top contenders for the distro I chose.

 ## Fedora Workstation
+Overall, I have developed a bit of a love/hate relationship with [Fedora Workstation](https://fedoraproject.org/workstation/).
+There is a lot that I like about it, but it also has a lot of issues that will likely keep me from using it long term.
+That being said, I may find myself needing to use it due to Framework most consistently [supporting Fedora](https://frame.work/linux), and I don't think I'd be unhappy using Fedora if that is the case.

+I think one of the biggest reasons why I have a love/hate relationship with Fedora is, unsurprisingly, the fairly vanilla [GNOME experience](/software/linux/distro-hopping/desktops?id=gnome).
+I won't rehash my views on GNOME, but I will say that Fedora could easily take small steps to make that experience better.
+Having GNOME Tweaks and Extension Manager installed by default and having some simple quality-of-life extensions pre-installed would go a long way towards making Fedora easier for me to recommend.
+Even just having the extensions installed and disabled could save someone from needing to spend time researching what they need and make the experience significantly better.

+I also don't particularly care for Fedora Flatpaks because I've seen them be out-of-date compared to the official Flatpaks and [OBS showed the issues with third-party packaging](https://gitlab.com/fedora/sigs/flatpak/fedora-flatpaks/-/issues/39).
+However, I'm not going to hold that against them too much, since it's pretty easy to disable them and Fedora is planning on [working with Flathub and switching over to it](https://blogs.gnome.org/mcatanzaro/2025/07/21/fedora-must-carefully-embrace-flathub/).

+I don’t like that Fedora decides to install updates *while* restarting the way Windows does.
+That was something I got very accustomed to on Linux Mint, was being able to use my computer while updates were installed and then the reboot was just a reboot.
+That being said, it was still a faster and more reliable experience that I remember Windows being, so not that big a deal.

 ## Fedora KDE